By Dylan Nicholson

 After a 40-hour training program, each offender receives a basic butchery certificate.
 This certification covers numerous equipment safety and operation techniques, as well as sanitation and packaging processes used in the meat-packaging industry.
 In addition, the offenders earn community service credits towards court costs and fines.

 SCC and DNREC participants say many offenders have expressed the sense of accomplishment they feel as they, or someone close to them, have received meals from food banks and know the difference these services can make in people’s lives.

-The SAH program also helps with management of the state’s deer population by providing a service for addressing excess harvest.
+The Hunters Against Hunger program also helps with management of the state’s deer population by providing a service for addressing excess harvest.

 At the close of the 2020-2021 hunting season, the program received its second highest number of deer donated, 758, resulting in 21,075 pounds of venison.
 These donations helped to provide over 84,000 meals to local communities.

 As we look ahead to this upcoming season, we’re off to a great start.
 The 2022 outlook is promising.
 Nearly 2,500 pounds have been donated so far with the vast majority of venison donated November through January.

 Despite the year’s challenges, the hunting seasons have been largely unaffected this year.
 DNREC provides an online permitting process.
 Participating hunters are asked to follow all safety guidelines and recommendations from the state as well as butcher shops when making donations.
 Since the drop-off coolers are located outdoors and are not staffed, there has been no need to modify this process.

 Hunters Against Hunger provides a list of all drop-off locations and procedures, and ways to contribute financially to support the program.
 Charities interested in receiving donated venison can call 302-284-4795.